Motivic Realizations of Singularity Categories and Vanishing Cycles

 \begin{rem} We will not give here the details for a precise definition of the \emph{continuous} Galois-equivariant $\infty$-category $\mathrm{Sh}_{\mathbb{Q}_\ell}(X_{\bar{\sigma}})^{\Gal(\bar{\eta}/\eta)}$ of the previous paragraph.
 A precise construction can be obtained using the $\infty$-categorical analogue of the Deligne topos described in \cite[Exp.
 XIII]{MR0354657}.
-The ingredient here is the fact that the étale topos of $S$ can be described as a lax limit (in the sense of $\infty$-categories) of the diagram given by the specialization map from the étale topos of the generic point and the étale topos of the closed point.
+Indeed the étale topos of $S$ can be described as a lax limit (in the sense of $\infty$-categories) of the diagram given by the specialization map between the étale topos of the generic point and the étale topos of the closed point.
 See \cite[A.8]{lurie-ha}. \end{rem}